dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 By framing the explanation with analogies to front-end/back-end concepts and highlighting the differences in environment and responsibility, a React developer can more easily grasp the fundamental separation of concerns in Electron's architecture.
 Emphasize that while the rendering part will feel familiar, the concept of a separate Main Process and the need for IPC are new concepts to learn.

+### Integrating AI TypeScript Libraries:**

+- Install your AI TypeScript libraries using `npm install <library-name>`.
+- Ensure you have the corresponding type definitions installed (often they come bundled with the library or are available as `@types/<library-name>`).
+- Import and use the libraries in your TypeScript code as you would in a React project.
+The type safety provided by TypeScript will be particularly beneficial when working with the potentially complex data structures and interfaces of AI libraries.

 ## First steps: basic app
 ### Use Type Script
 Using AI libraries, it is strongly recommended to use TypeScript.
 We'll use TypeScript (and `ts-node`).